 For an interior designer, it’s a crucial part of the sales process–– But why?

-Interior design involves a great deal of one-on-one time with clients— which means that they need to know that you’re friendly, competent, and personable.
+Interior design involves much one-on-one time with clients, meaning they need to know that you’re friendly, competent, and personable.
 A great About page shows off your personality and explains your qualifications, which can give users the confidence to get in touch.

 You can take your About page in a variety of directions.
 You might tell the story of how you got into interior design, or explain how you work with clients.
 These small anecdotes or personal details help readers decide whether or not you’re the right fit for their project.